 And despite the benefits these features can give to project teams, sometimes they’re not enough for efficient management of globally distributed resources.
-Read further what else can let your resource management effort bring maximum profitability.
+Read further to find out what else can let your resource management effort bring maximum results.

-Tip 3: Apply AI-Driven Functionalities of Modern RM Solutions
+Tip 3: Apply AI-Driven Functionalities of Modern Resource Management Solutions

-Artificial intelligence is capable of interpreting and transferring extra-large amounts of data into structured datasets.
+The main advantage of artificial intelligence is that it’s capable of interpreting and transferring extra-large amounts of data into structured datasets.
 It helps make informed resource allocation decisions and avoid resource conflicts.
-In large companies, these extra-large datasets include historical data throughout all completed projects together with thousands of people working on hundreds of current projects.
+In large companies, these extra-large datasets include historical data throughout all completed projects together with information on thousands of people working on hundreds of concurrent projects.

 For the teams that consist of the people who work from different countries and even continents, an AI-driven solution is a point of contact; and for a project/resource manager, it’s the only instrument to unite them into an integral whole and work together for the common goal like a well-oiled machine.
 The explanation is simple: a resource/project manager can’t remember everything about every team member and calculate their availability as well as priorities between hundreds of projects.
 And machine learning algorithms can.